-Some signs can be extremely subtle, like the dog shifting their weight whilst standing from one side to the other regularly, restlessness, pacing or very small differences in gait.
+Some signs that accompany dog limping can be extremely subtle, like the dog shifting their weight whilst standing from one side to the other regularly, restlessness, pacing or very small differences in gait.

-If your dog has become stiff or is limping and this is paired with uncharacteristic aggressive behaviour this could be a sign that your dog is in a lot of pain
+If your dog is limping or has become stiff and this is paired with uncharacteristic aggressive behaviour this could be a sign that your limping dog is in a lot of pain